Zendro-dev/Zendro-dev.github.io/setup_backend.md

 * `PORT` - The port where the app is listening, default value is `3000`
 * `ALLOW_ORIGIN` - In development mode we need to specify the header `Access-Control-Allow-Origin` so the SPA application can communicate with the server, default value is `http://localhost:8080`.
 * `LIMIT_RECORDS` - Maximum number of records that each request can return, default value is 10000.
+* `MAX_TIME_OUT` - Maximum number of milliseconds that a cenz server will wait to connect with another cenz server.

 Example:
 ```